Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 ```
 <img width="619" alt="image" src="https://github.com/Sheidahbb/Association-between-NO2-and-Human-Mobility/assets/113566650/59de84cc-5baf-4b76-b889-5610a6d1f64a">
-### Some days seem to be significant, and the others seem not. for those days that are significant, the intercept would be different
+Some days seem to be significant, and others seem not. for those days that are significant, the intercept would be different

-Lets check the model:
+Let's check the model:
 ```{r}
 par(mfrow = c(2,2), oma = c(0,0,2,0))
 plot(model4_2020, pch = 16, sub.caption = "")